bloch-elkouby-lab/website/index.md

-**Suicide prevention:** We are committed to developing effective approaches to recognize and address imminent risk for suicidal behaviors;
+**Suicide prevention:** We are committed to developing effective approaches to understand, recognize, and address imminent risk for suicidal behaviors;

 **Psychotherapy process and outcome research:** We explore the interpersonal dynamics and cultural factors that impact the work between therapists and patients;